Due Dates, Late Fees and Interest

 Miscellaneous charges to a student’s account, such as bookstore purchases, ID Card fee and health center charges will not be paid by financial aid unless a student signs a form authorizing the University to use financial aid to pay these miscellaneous charges.
 Fill out the Authorization to Apply Financial Aid Funds form, available online or at the Student Business Online, to allow financial aid to pay these charges.

-Guaranteed Education Tuition (GET)
+Guaranteed Education Tuition (GET)/529 Plans

 GET is Washington state’s 529 prepaid college tuition program.
 It is governed by federal IRS rules and Washington State law (RCW 28B.95).
 With GET, you save money by prepaying part or all of your child’s college tuition costs now, to avoid paying higher costs in the future.
 The State of Washington guarantees that the value of your account will keep pace with the cost of resident undergraduate tuition and state-mandated fees at the most expensive public university in Washington.
+For more information, visit the GET/Dream Ahead website.

 Requesting GET Payments